Public Service Enterprise Group (PEG) Q1 2017 Results - Earnings Call Transcript

 PSEG believes that the non-GAAP financial measures providing information on operating earnings and adjusted EBITDA offers a consistent and comparable measure of performance to help shareholders understand operating and financial trends.

 I would now like to turn the call over to Ralph Izzo, Chairman, President and Chief Executive Officer of Public Service.
 And joining Ralph on the call is Dan Cregg, Executive Vice President and Chief Financial Officer.
 At the conclusion of their remarks, there will be time for your questions.
+Thank you.
+Ralph?

 Ralph Izzo - Public Service Enterprise Group, Inc.

+Thank you, Kathleen, and thank you everyone for joining us today.
 As you saw earlier this morning, we reported non-GAAP operating earnings for the first quarter of 2017 of $0.92 per share versus non-GAAP operating earnings of $0.91 per share in last year's first quarter.

 Our GAAP results for the first quarter of $0.22 per share reflect the decision we made last year to retire the Hudson and Mercer coal-fired generating units, which will happen in June of this year.
 Results also reflect an increase in the reserve for the impairment of our leveraged lease investment in the Keystone, Conemaugh generating stations.